AlasdairHanson/Group-3-Final-Project/README.md

 ### Jenkins

 Jenkins is a continuous integration server.
-The above process is automated by a Jenkins pipeline job with distinct build stages.
+The test, build and deployment process is automated by a Jenkins pipeline job with distinct build stages.
 If a build stage fails, the subsequent stages are not executed and the job will fail altogether to prevent non-functioning code from altering the live environment.
 Detailed console outputs are provided at each stage.

 The main build stages in this project are:
 * Pulling code from a Git respository after a web hook is triggered by a change to the repository